Biden strategy: Tell voters videos of stumbles, gaffes are 'cheap fakes' | WND | by Bob Unruh

 While experts describe the images of a faltering and failing chief executive as troubling, the Biden campaign pushback appears to be aiming at pressuring social media platforms to suppress them.

-It is Andrew Bates, a White House spokesman, who launched pushed agenda talking with Fox: "The discredited right-wing critics of President Biden who spread other debunked lies, including that the 2020 election was stolen, are clearly threatened by the wide range of nonpartisan fact-checkers that have pulled back the curtain on the cheap fake smears they’re forced to rely on – since the last thing they want to discuss is Joe Biden’s agenda to cut taxes for working families and keep bringing violent crime to historic lows.
+It is Andrew Bates, a White House spokesman, who pushed the agenda while talking with Fox: "The discredited right-wing critics of President Biden who spread other debunked lies, including that the 2020 election was stolen, are clearly threatened by the wide range of nonpartisan fact-checkers that have pulled back the curtain on the cheap fake smears they’re forced to rely on – since the last thing they want to discuss is Joe Biden’s agenda to cut taxes for working families and keep bringing violent crime to historic lows.
 Their panicked reaction to mainstream reporters, including at The Washington Post, NBC News, and PolitiFact, citing misinformation experts taking anti-Biden cheap fakes apart says more than we ever could."

 But Fox explained, "In recent weeks, videos of Biden from various events appear to show him 'confused.'
 One video shows him turning away from the group of world leaders at a D-Day anniversary event in France to speak to a parachuter.
 Another video appeared him being uncertain of when it was time to sit down, and another video this week showed him being led off the stage by former President Obama at a fundraising event."